 Rahe-Wanitanama engages development from the Dolphin Head Forest Reserve through storytelling.

-We are firmly anchored in a traditional framework that has successfully guided our storytelling initiatives for generations.
-This traditional framework is the bedrock of our presentations, which harness established channels to deepen our understanding of the complex dynamics of regional politics.
-Our thought leadership highlights our expertise in adaptive and proactive environmental management, deploying strategies grounded in education and advocacy alongside our extensions and auxiliary programs.
-This multi-faceted approach is designed to support relationships within the broader region.
+We are firmly anchored in a story-driven framework that has successfully guided our storytelling initiatives for generations.
+This story-driven framework situates our presentations, which harness established channels to share our localized perspective on the sustainable use of our natural resources.
+Our thought leadership highlights our expertise in biodiversity, deploying programs and initiatives grounded in education and advocacy alongside our extensions and auxiliaries.
+This multi-faceted approach is designed to provide supportive structures that maintain relationships within the broader region.

 Diplomacy